 Student Award Winners

-Alexandra Cass, a student midwife from Birmingham City University, who will be going on a midwifery elective placement in rural Wales.
+Alexandra Cass, a student midwife from Birmingham City University, who went on a midwifery elective placement in rural Wales.

 Felicity Cremin, a student midwife from City, University of London, will be undertaking a social enterprise Elective Aid placement in Bangladesh.